dillon-courts/backstage-demo/README.md

 # [Backstage](https://backstage.io)

 # Workshop
 This workshop is designed to be run leveraging VSCode DevContainers.
 After cloning this repository re-open it in a dev container.
+This should begin the `yarn install` process, ensure it is running and wait for it to finish.
+If it does not run automatically you can open a terminal within vscode and run the command yourself.

 ## Start Backstage